Sophia of Prussia: Rupture with Venizelos

 As for the Allied governments, the attitude of Constantine and Sophia appeared as a betrayal and they appeared as such in the newspapers of the Triple Entente.
 (Note: It's said that since their marriage, Constantine and Sophia are regarded as toys of German politics by the French government.)
 The French press accused the Queen of regularly visiting the beaches of Phalerum in order to supply German submarines with fuel.

 It must be said that by refusing to go to war, Greece prevented the Franco-British troops of helping Serbia, whose armies soon found themselves overwhelmed by the Austro-Bulgarian coalition, and it made even more uncertain an Allied victory in the Dardanelles.
 In retaliation, the Triple Entente ordered Greece to demobilize its army while martial law was proclaimed in Thessaloniki and a blockade was imposed on the Greeks.

 The conflict between the King and Venizelos culminated in the so-called National Schism, which was essentially a battle between those who wanted things to remain as they were and those who favoured reform; between conservatism and cosmopolitanism; between the old world and the new.

 The withdrawal of British troops from the Dardanelles in December 1915 reinforced the confidence of a part of the "Old Greece" (meaning the conservative parts of the country, namely around Attica and Peloponnese that constituted the original Greek state in 1830).
 Inhabitants of those areas saw with suspicion and resentment the enlargement of the Greek state with new lands.
 This "New Greece" was composed of a more cosmopolitan and broadly educated populace, while "Old Greece" was essentially a poorer, debt-ridden area, still largely relying on agriculture.
 In the eyes of those in "Old Greece," the Greeks living in the new lands were strangers, almost foreigners.
-Thus, "oOd Greece" xenophobia was exploited by the King and the church for propaganda purposes in order to get rid of the liberal government of Venizelos.
+Thus, "Old Greece" xenophobia was exploited by the King and the church for propaganda purposes in order to get rid of the liberal government of Venizelos.
 In 1915 the Prime Minister handed over his resignation in protest over the King's inaction regarding general mobilisation.
 However, a by-election followed in the first half of 1915, from which Venizelos again emerged victorious, having the support of "new Greece" (namely the lands awarded to Greece by the Treaty of Bucharest) and of the more liberal, affluent and well-educated elements of "Old Greece" society.
 However, that was not what the King wanted and he moved to have the Prime Minister overthrown, even if his actions meant defying the Constitution.
 Venizelos was again forced to resign (twice in 1915).
 In protest, Venizelos and his supporters refused to participate in the poll and declared that the newly elected Greek parliament was illegal.
 A new government, loyal to the King, emerged.